frehuwx/XFEL-numerical-simulation-related/README.md

 EEHG_model.py : calculate analytical results for Echo-enabled harmonic generation (EEHG)

-dynamic_diffraction.py : calculate numerical results on dynamic diffraction theory (can be used for self-seeding)
+dynamic_diffraction.py : calculate numerical results on dynamic diffraction theory (can be used for self-seeding).
+Currently, only Diamond is supported.

 BeamOptics_class.py : deal with linear propagation of electrons in lattice